toushik018/toy-joy-client/README.md

 - Tailwind CSS: Utility-first CSS framework for building responsive and customizable user interfaces.
 - Loader: React component for displaying loading indicators.
 - React Icons: Library for using popular icons in React applications.
+- Firebase: A backend-as-a-service platform for authentication and database management.